 Robotics Engineer

 Overview: These highly specialized engineers design and create robots and robotic systems.
-Robotics engineers typically fall into one of three categories: CADD (computer-aided drafting and design) professionals who design the blueprints for robotic systems, Builders who work in the hands-on creation of robots, and Research & Development.
+Robotics engineers typically fall into three categories: CADD (computer-aided drafting and design) professionals who develop the blueprints for mechanical systems, Builders who work in the hands-on creation of robots, and Research and development.

-Requirements: Robotic engineering jobs typically require at least a bachelor’s degree in mechanical engineering, electronic engineering, computer science, or related discipline.
+Requirements: Robotic engineering jobs typically require at least a bachelor’s degree in mechanical engineering, electronic engineering, computer science, or related disciplines.

 Average Salary: $100,000